Brooklyn (film): Principal photography

 Principal photography began on 1 April 2014 in Ireland.
 The three weeks of filming in the country took place at locations in Enniscorthy, Wexford, and Dublin.
 On the first day of shooting, Ronan was spotted in period costume on the set in Enniscorthy.
 Production then moved to Montreal, Quebec, for four more weeks of filming.
 Two days were spent shooting in Brooklyn, one day of which was spent at the beach in Coney Island.

 Music

 Release

-Brooklyn premiered at the Sundance Film Festival on 26 January 2015, after which a bidding war began between Fox Searchlight Pictures, Focus Features, and The Weinstein Company.
-Fox Searchlight prevailed, acquiring the distribution rights for the U.S. and several other territories for $9 million, which was one of the biggest deals to ever come out of Sundance.
+Brooklyn premiered at the Sundance Film Festival on 26 January 2015.
+Shortly after, a bidding war ensued which included, among others, Fox Searchlight Pictures, Focus Features, Lionsgate, Roadside Attractions, CBS Films and The Weinstein Company.
+Ultimately, Fox Searchlight acquired distribution rights for the United States and some foreign territories for $9 million, which was one of the biggest deals to ever come out of Sundance at the time.
 Brooklyn was selected to be shown as part of the Special Presentations section of the 2015 Toronto International Film Festival, where it was screened on 13 September.

 In the United States, the film opened in limited release on 4 November 2015, before opening wide on 25 November.
-It was released by Lionsgate in the United Kingdom and Ireland on 6 November.
+It was released by Lionsgate in the UK and Ireland on 6 November.
 In Canada, it was given a limited release by Mongrel Media in Toronto and Vancouver on 20 November, before opening nationwide on 11 December.